aregtech/areg-sdk/docs/DEVELOP.md

 #### Defined containers

 The following example demonstrates how to define a container.
-The types of containers must be possible to copy, assign and compare.
-In case of hash-map, the key must be possible to convert to `unsigned int`.
+The container elements must be possible to copy, assign and compare.
+In case of hash-map, the key must be possible explicitly to convert to `unsigned int`.

 **New array**:
 ```xml